Snatch (film): Track listing

-Television
+Television series

 In April 2016, it was announced that a television series based on Snatch was in development, with the associated studios comparing the series to how the Fargo show expanded upon the original film.
 Created by writer, executive producer, and showrunner Alex De Rakoff, the series is based on a true story heist for gold bullion in London and was originally a Crackle exclusive release.
 In August 2016, Rupert Grint was named among the cast of the series, while serving as an executive producer.
 Dougray Scott, Ed Westwick, Luke Pasqualino, Lucien Laviscount, Phoebe Dynevor, and Juliet Aubrey feature in recurring roles.

 The series had 20 episodes, running one hour-long each, and was named the most-viewed series for the streamer.
 The project was announced as a joint-venture production between Sony Pictures Television, Little Island Productions, and Sony Crackle Originals.
 The series debuted on 16 March 2017 and ran for two seasons.

-Remakes

-The 2015 Indian Malayalam film Aadu is a loose adaptation of Snatch.
-Directed by Midhun Manuel Thomas, the film transposes the original's plot into a rural Indian setting, replacing the diamond and dog with a goat named Pinky and a rare herb known as "Neela Koduveli", respectively.
-The narrative follows Shaji Pappan and his gang as they become entangled in a series of misadventures involving the goat and the herb, leading to comedic and chaotic situations.

-A sequel, Aadu 2, was released in 2017, continuing the story with the same characters and maintaining the comedic tone.